On this page

 • Amplitude_id: Displays the unique Amplitude ID associated with each user.

-• Operation: Indicates whether a user was added or removed from the cohort membership
+• Operation: Indicates whether Amplitude added or removed a user from cohort membership.

 • Mapped properties: This column shows the mapped user identifier for the cohort sync.

-• Skip_detected: Shows if a user was skipped during the cohort sync process.
+• Skip_detected: Shows if Amplitude skipped a user during the cohort sync process.

-• Skip_reason: High-level categorization of why a user was skipped:
+• Skip_reason: High-level categorization of why Amplitude skipped a user.

-• Unresolved mapping: This user was skipped during the cohort sync because the mapped property used to identify the user is missing or has no value.
+• Unresolved mapping: Amplitude skipped this user during the cohort sync because the mapped property used to identify the user is missing or has no value.

-• Rejected by partner: This user was rejected by the third-party destination because the mapped property does not adhere to the required format.
-For example, if data fields aren't in the correct numeric or email format, the user is excluded from the cohort sync.
+• Rejected by partner: The third-party destination rejected this user because the mapped property doesn't adhere to the required format.
+For example, if data fields aren't in the correct numeric or email format, the destination excludes the user from the cohort sync.

-It's common for some user properties to be incomplete or out of compliance with the target platform's criteria.
-A cohort sync success rate over 80% is often acceptable for advertising campaigns, while a rate above 95% is recommended for email campaigns or A/B testing.
+Some user properties may be incomplete or out of compliance with the target platform's criteria.
+A cohort sync success rate over 80% is often acceptable for advertising campaigns.
+For email campaigns or A/B testing, use a rate above 95%.

-If there are a significant number of skipped entries, there may be a data quality issue at the source.
-To resolve this, review the CSV file to pinpoint the discrepancies.
-Then make any appropriate corrections to the user data when you're importing it into Amplitude.
-After doing so, launch the cohort sync process again to confirm the accuracy and consistency of your data.
+If there are many skipped entries, there may be a data quality issue at the source.
+To resolve this issue, review the CSV file to pinpoint discrepancies.
+Then make appropriate corrections to the user data when you're importing it into Amplitude.
+After you make corrections, launch the cohort sync process again to confirm the accuracy and consistency of your data.

 Additional considerations

-• Real-time cohort sync: With Amplitude's Real-Time Sync (RTS) feature, the cohort sync history page does not allow you to download a CSV export for users who were skipped during the sync.
-For detailed tracking of skipped users, consider using hourly or daily syncs instead of real-time.
+• Real-time cohort sync: With Amplitude's Real-Time Sync (RTS) feature, the cohort sync history page doesn't allow you to export a CSV for users skipped during the sync.
+For detailed tracking of skipped users, use hourly or daily syncs instead of real-time syncs.

-• Users are silently dropped upon reaching destination: Some destinations may return a 2XXs response to indicate the cohort sync has synced successfully from Amplitude, even though the destination has actually silently dropped users who didn't meet their criteria.
-In these cases, confirm that a specific user has been exported by looking at the CSV file.
+• Users are silently dropped upon reaching destination: Some destinations may return a 2XX response to indicate a successful cohort sync from Amplitude, even though the destination silently dropped users who didn't meet its criteria.
+In these cases, confirm that Amplitude exported a specific user by checking the CSV file.

-Amplitude aims to detect when users are not included at third-party destinations by using their response codes.
-In some cases, these users cannot be identified.
-If you have any questions, post in the Amplitude community or contact the Support team for assistance.
+Amplitude uses response codes to detect when third-party destinations don't include users.
+In some cases, Amplitude can't identify these users.
+If you have questions, post in the Amplitude community or contact the Support team for assistance.

 Supported destinations